Are your BHAGs holding you back?

 *

 How do you deal with your BHAGs?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by March 31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join Disqus to post.
-See here to learn how to post as a guest.
-It’s easy!
+We can all learn from each other, so please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Susanne M.E.
+Sullivan, the winner of this month’s book prize, for a comment on my Dec.
+17/24 blog about dos and don’ts for writing through the holidays.
+(Please send me your email address, Suzanne!)
+If you comment on today’s post (or any others) by Jan.
+31/25, I’ll put you in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the “comments,” directly underneath the “related posts” links, below.
+You don’t have to join Disqus to post!
+Read my tutorial to learn how to post as a guest.
+(It’s easy!)

 Scroll to Top